Additional Info

 Am I too old to join Phi Theta Kappa?

 Our members are all ages, ethnicity, and backgrounds!
 Everyone can fit in with PTK!
-We welcome diversity!
-Currently our active members range from 16-55+ years of age.
+We welcome everyone!
+Currently, our active members range from 16-55+ years of age.

 Does it cost anything to join Phi Theta Kappa?

 There is a one-time membership fee that covers the cost of your new member package from headquarters, as well as the induction ceremony.
-The fee is different for each chapter.
-After that initial membership fee there is no cost.
-In fact, if you become an active member may get to travel to conventions where most of the expenses are covered or awarded a transfer scholarship if you transfer to a university.
+After that initial membership fee, there is no cost.
+In fact, if you become an active member, you may get to travel to conventions where most of the expenses are covered or you may be awarded a transfer scholarship if you transfer to a university.

 Is it worth the money to join Phi Theta Kappa?